Alberto-SC/Alberto-SC/README.md

 </p>

 ### About Me:
-- 🏦 I'm a full stack developer in process to become a fullstack blockchain developer.
+- 🏦 I'm a full stack developer.
 - 🎓 I am a graduate of the Ethereum development program from which the DOCHAIN project resulted.
 [DoChain](https://dochain.vercel.app/)
-- 🏦 I'm near to get my Computer systems engeenier degree.
 - 📝 I´m competitive programer, love solve challenges and problems and rank, you can find me regularly in leetcode contests https://leetcode.com/BetoSCL/ and many others online judges.
 - 📚 I like to share my knowledge and have taught classes on data structures.
 - 💻 My favorite OS until now is Arch linux
 - 🌥 I am Az-900 certified and looking for 204
-- 🌱 I’m currently learning blockchain / TheGraph.
+- 🌱 I’m currently learning blockchain.

 ## 📘 My projects